 It is advisable that authors should submit the manuscripts in English or French after having them proofread.

 The contributors should send the FINAL DRAFTS and a short narrative CV until May 1, 2020, at the following address email@example.com

 We are kindly asking the authors to respect the following length and editing suggestions:

 Studies: maximum 40 000 characters, no spaces/ approximate 20 standard pages.
 The title of the submitted article should be descriptive, concise and must indicate the chronological limits.
-The studies must contain subtitles, an introduction presenting the stage of knowledge of the subject, the novelty of the research, the analysis of the subject, and a chapter of conclusions.
+The studies must contain subtitles, an introduction presenting the stage of knowledge of the subject, the novelty of the research, the analysis of the topic, and a chapter of conclusions.

 Book Reviews: maximum 10 000 characters, no spaces/ approximate 5 standard pages.

-For editorial guidelines, please consult:
+For editorial guidelines and a suggested list of abbreviations, please consult: